saifalam/DemoProject/README.md

 # Spring-MVC-skeleton

-  Demo project for spring MVC learner. custom validator for validation and spring security are also userd to as demo.
+  Demo project for spring MVC learner. custom validator for validation and spring security are also demonstrated.

 # Technology Used: